 10.8.0.0/28.
 Requests sent from the connector to the destination have a source IP address in this range.

-- The App Engine app and Cloud Functions reach the destination
+- App Engine, Cloud Functions, and Cloud Run reach the

 10.1.0.2.
 The destination resources can be in any region.
 Egress costs apply to traffic sent from the connector to a resource in a different region.

-- Requests sent from App Engine and Cloud Functions to internal (private) IP addresses travel internally through the Serverless VPC Access connector to the destination resource.
-Requests sent to external (public) IP addresses travel through the public internet.
+- Requests sent from the serverless environments to internal IP addresses travel internally through the Serverless VPC Access connector to the destination resource.
+Requests sent to external IP addresses travel through the internet.

 - To configure Private Google Access see Configuring Private Google Access.